A theoretical academic counselling course, which aims to assist students to understand a range of counselling theories and approaches.

 Professional bodies such as National Counselling Society (NCS) and British Association for Counselling and Psychotherapy (BACP) can provide details on the eligibility criteria for counsellor accreditation.
 Please contact these professional bodies directly for further information.

 British Association for Counselling and Psychotherapy (BACP) https://www.bacp.co.uk

 - Would the course provide me with the necessary training and accreditation to become a qualified counselling psychologist?

 No, there are specific qualifications required to become a qualified counselling psychologist, for example you would need to have an undergraduate degree in Psychology.
-Please see contact further details: British Association for Counselling and Psychotherapy (BACP) – www.bacp.co.uk
+(Please see the BPS website for further details: www.bps.org.uk).

 Work placement / study abroad

 Fees illustrated are based on 18/19 entry and are subject to an annual increase.
 Correct at the time of publishing.
 Terms and conditions apply.
 Additional mandatory costs are highlighted where they are known in advance.
 There are other costs associated with university study.